owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 I tried some other things in hopes my program would not get killed.

 <h5> 1.
 Aggressive compilation flags </h5>
+g++ has different optimization levels with slower build times.
+The default flag is `-O0` which is unoptimized and mainly for debugging, but it goes up to `-O3` and `-Ofast`.

 ![temp](/images/fib/02flag.png)